cagrx/todo-doc/docs/level1/db/db-connect.md

 ---
-sidebar_label: "Connect To The Database"
+sidebar_label: "Connect To The MySQL Instance"
 sidebar_position: 30
 ---